What is Morning Sickness?

+Are you feeling nauseous when you’re pregnant?
+Morning sickness, what does it mean?
 The term “Morning sickness” can be deceptive as it can happen at any time of the day.
 For some women the symptoms are worse when you wake and ease over the course of the day.
 The intensity of the symptoms varies from woman to woman and pregnancy to pregnancy.

 The medical term for morning sickness is “nausea and vomiting during pregnancy.”
 Up to three-quarters of pregnant women have at least some nausea or vomiting during the first trimester, and about half have only vomiting.
-The nausea usually starts around 6 weeks of pregnancy, but it can begin as early as 4 weeks.
+Nausea usually starts around 6 weeks of pregnancy, but it can begin as early as 4 weeks.
 It tends to get worse over the next month.

 Most women start to feel relief from morning sickness after about 14 weeks of pregnancy.
 So what causes these terrible symptoms?

 Hormones: The rise of the HCG hormone in the body causes nausea, although the exact explanation is unknown.
 Studies show that women who have higher levels of this hormone tend to have more frequent bouts of nausea and vomiting.
 Women who are carrying multiples are also more likely to experience vomiting and an upset stomach.
-Estrogen is another hormone that rises during pregnancy and is a also a possible cause of symptoms.
+Estrogen is another hormone that rises during pregnancy and is also a possible cause of symptoms.

 It’s all in the nose: A heightened sense of smell and an overall sensitivity to odors is not an uncommon phenomenon to pregnant women.
 Some women feel overwhelmed by certain smells that were tolerated while they were not pregnant.
 Many aromas can trigger the gag reflex and bring on nausea.